sinelabore/examples/README.md

 Examples:
 - EnergiaBlink: Realzing a blinker using a state machine.
 Showing how to trace the event flow using Mscgen (http://www.sinelabore.com/doku.php?id=wiki:toolbox:trace-the-event-flow)
 - Vending Machine: Example for a more complex example of using state machines.
-Here some state machines works together to realize the system requirements.
+Here some state machines work together to realize the system requirements.

 See more on www.sinelabore.com